neilscudder/paradigm/README.md

-# paradigm v1.0.3
+# paradigm v1.0.4

 A portable shell script to establish and maintain port forwarding tunnels.
 Compatible with /bin/sh (dash) in Ubuntu, tested also in Alpine linux using busybox and openssh.
 Run paradigm every minute with system cron.

 The future: Logs are rotated and uploaded.
 Ssh parameters have failover values when problems occur.
-A server-side framework keeps clients organized in a simple, secure, multi-user environment.
+THE server-side framework keeps clients organized in a simple, secure, multi-user environment.
 Full POSIX compatibility.

 Contributing: see issues marked help wanted.
 Increment patch version before each pull request from dev to master.
 Actively seeking beta testers.